MonoidMusician/blog/sources/implicit_arguments.md

 The remaining arguments can (and should) be _chk_​ed – and since normal function arguments are also _chk_​ed, this means they can be unapplied arguments.

 :::Note
-I won’t be addressing how to parse user-defined operators.
+I wonʼt be addressing how to parse user-defined operators.
-That’s a difficult enough problem on its own.
+Thatʼs a difficult enough problem on its own.

-Just note that I’ll include prefix operators that look like normal function application (separated by a space), but differ in requiring a certain number of arguments to be applied.
+Just note that Iʼll include prefix operators that look like normal function application (separated by a space), but differ in requiring a certain number of arguments to be applied.
 In fact, these are the easiest to parse, and the best source of examples.
 :::